kjensenxz/8ball-ircbot/README.md

 8ball IRC Bot
 -------------

-8ball bot using sic (suckless simple irc client) and bash.
+8ball IRC bot using [BashBot](https://github.com/kjensenxz/bashbot) with TLS support (for all your top-secret questions)

 # RUNNING: